If you are not already a

 UConn Master Gardener

 Master Gardeners become involved in their communities in giving good horticultural advice and experience in a variety of ways.
 They serve in the Bartlett Plant Clinic and answer questions posed by the public on plant matters such as, identification of plants and diagnosis of disease or pest problems.
 Many Master Gardeners run community gardens, teach classes or lead outreach projects across the county.
 The Bartlett Invasive Control Group, the Herb Garden Team, the Perennial Border and Cottage Garden Caretakers are active in the mission of Master Gardeners to teach by action and example.

 What does it take to become a Master Gardener?

 To become a certified UConn Master Gardener you must first have an interest in plants and gardening.
 You must also be able to attend the training program and provide 60 hours of volunteer service.
 Classes are taught by horticulturalists and University of Connecticut Extension educators and specialists.
 The program offers 96 hours of classroom work and 60 hours of volunteer service under the supervision of Master Gardener mentors.

 Who operates the program?

-The Connecticut Master Gardener program is conducted by the University of Connecticut Cooperative Extension system and the College of Agriculture and Natural Resources.
-Locally the program coordinator is Regina Campfield.
-Call 203-322-6971 extension 18 for more information.
+The Connecticut Master Gardener program is conducted by the College of Agriculture, Health and Natural Resources at the University of Connecticut.
+The program coordinator at the Arboretum is Regina Campfield.
+Please call 203-322-6971 extension 18 for more information.

 Want to meet a Master Gardener?